mtoensing/simpletoc/readme.txt

 * Minimal and valid HTML output.
 * Designed for Gutenberg.
 * Style SimpleTOC with Gutenberg's native group styling options.
-* Convert the styled group to a reusable block for future posts.
 * Inherits the style of your theme.
 * Support for paginated posts.
 * Support for column block layouts.